sp12102001/RAGs-to-Riches/README.md

 This tool implements several strategies to minimize OpenAI API token usage:

 1. **Local caching**: Search results are cached to avoid redundant API calls
-2. **Optimized prompts**: All agent instructions are concise and focused
+2. **Lean Agent-Agent Data Transfer**: instructions are concise and focused, and the system avoids passing variables into prompts where possible (modifable as needed)
-3. **Strategic data passing**: Only relevant information is passed between agents
-4. **Efficient formatting**: Compact markdown structures reduce token overhead
+3. **Efficient formatting**: Compact markdown to reduce token overhead
-5. **Source limitation**: Searches are capped at 5 results by default to save tokens
+4. **Source limitation**: Searches capped at 5 results by default to save tokens, this can be modified as needed

 ## Installation